TekyaygilFethi/FundMeWithYourFace/README.md

 ## .env file

-In Brownie folder, you can see .env file.
-This file contains secret information for your Brownie part of your application
+In Brownie folder, create an .env file.
+This file should contain secret information for your Brownie part of your application
 ```bash
 PRIVATE_KEY=0x{YOUR_PRIVATE_KEY}
 WEB3_INFURA_PROJECT_ID={YOUR_ID}